A topic from the subject of Literature Review in Chemistry.

 Background:

-Aspirin is a widely used over-the-counter pain reliever synthesized from salicylic acid.
-This experiment demonstrates the extraction of salicylic acid from a natural product (willow bark) and its subsequent conversion into aspirin.
+Aspirin (acetylsalicylic acid) is a widely used over-the-counter pain reliever and anti-inflammatory drug.
+This experiment demonstrates the extraction of salicylic acid, a precursor to aspirin, from a natural source (willow bark) and its subsequent conversion into aspirin.
+This illustrates the connection between natural products and drug development.

 Materials: